satya-arjunan/visocyteold/Documentation/release/Visocyte-5.5.0.md

 ## Restore user preferences to default

-ParaView now supports restoring user preferences to default from the **Edit** menu.
+Visocyte now supports restoring user preferences to default from the **Edit** menu.
 One can optionally generate backup files before restoring user preferences to default.